automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hypsibema.md

 # Hypsibema
-## Description: The official state dinosaur of Missouri.
+## The official state dinosaur of Missouri.